espanido

 vivir -ía, -ías, -ía, -íamos, -íais, -ían Él/Ella viviría (He/She would live)

-How to conjugate verbs in the condicional simple
+How to conjugate verbs in the condicional tense

 The condicional simple tense is used to express actions that would happen under certain conditions.
 Here’s how you can conjugate both regular and irregular verbs in this tense.